General Intelligence Department (Jordan): Historical contributions and operations

-In the aftermath of the Black September events, the GID emerged as the primary force in maintaining Jordan's internal stability, thwarting numerous terrorist conspiracies targeting the kingdom's security and the global community.
-Due to this pivotal role, Jordanian intelligence became a key partner in international counterterrorism efforts even before the September 11 attacks.
-Jordanians became primary partners in the war on terror.
-In 1999, the Jordanian intelligence provided the CIA with precise intelligence information, warning about a terrorist plot targeting American interests in Europe originating from Bosnia.
-In the summer of 2001, the Directorate intercepted an encrypted message referring to a planned large-scale attack inside the United States using aircraft, with the message calling it "The Big Wedding," which later turned out to be the code name for the September 11 attacks.
-This information was relayed to U.S. intelligence through multiple channels.
-The interception by Jordanian intelligence provided a critical warning shortly before the events.
-Although the warning reached American intelligence, the lack of precise details (such as the exact date or specific targets) hindered efforts to completely thwart the plot.
+Following the events of Black September, the GID became one of the main agencies responsible for internal security in Jordan.
+It later developed close cooperation with foreign intelligence services in counterterrorism work.
+According to published accounts, Jordanian intelligence shared information with the United States on a number of security threats before the September 11 attacks.
+One of these accounts states that in 1999 Jordanian intelligence warned the CIA of a plot against American interests in Europe originating in Bosnia. intercepted an encrypted message referring to a planned large-scale attack inside the United States using aircraft, with the message calling it "The Big Wedding," which later turned out to be the code name for the September 11 attacks.
+The GID passed this information to U.S. authorities, although the warning did not include enough detail to prevent the attacks.
 Nevertheless, Jordanian intelligence is credited with forewarning the possibility of aircraft being used as human missiles in a major attack within America—a scenario previously uncommon before 2001.
-Notably, Jordan was not the only country to warn Washington (other countries such as Egypt also provided alerts), but the Jordanian warning was distinctive in explicitly mentioning "the use of aircraft," which lent it particular significance.
+Notably, Jordan was not the only country to warn Washington (other countries such as Egypt also provided alerts), but the Jordanian warning was distinctive in explicitly mentioning "the use of aircraft".

-It can be argued that the intelligence agency played a regional and global role in preventing attacks, alongside its primary domestic role.
-It adopted a methodology based on precise preemptive strikes to thwart terrorist threats before they materialized.
-Jordanian intelligence also directly participated in tracking and arresting terrorist leaders abroad.
-According to U.S. officials, Jordan played a pivotal role in tracking down Abu Musab Al-Zarqawi, the leader of Al-Qaeda in Iraq, and locating him, leading to his elimination in a U.S. airstrike in 2006.
-Officials from both sides confirmed that Jordanian intelligence was instrumental in this achievement, eliminating Iraq's most dangerous terrorist leader at the time.
-As many as 100 al Qaeda prisoners have passed through the Mukhabarat's Al Jafr prison in the southern desert.
-Among them are some of the biggest catches in the war on terror: Al Qaeda operations head Khalid Shaikh Mohammed and Persian Gulf chief Abd al-Rahim al Nashiri.
-The reliance of US intelligence on its Jordanian counterpart was forged in part by both countries’ aversion to Islamic radicalism.
+The agency has also been described as active in regional counterterrorism operations beyond Jordan.
+Reports by U.S. and other sources state that Jordanian intelligence helped track Abu Musab Al-Zarqawi, the leader of al-Qaeda in Iraq, leading to his assassination in a U.S. airstrike in 2006.
+Other reports state that a number of al-Qaeda detainees were held in Jordan, including Khalid Shaikh Mohammed and Persian Gulf chief Abd al-Rahim al Nashiri.
+The reliance of US intelligence on its Jordanian counterpart was forged in part by both countries' aversion to Islamic radicalism.
 Foreign Policy magazine described Jordanian intelligence as achieving "significant victories" in the war on terror, such as overthrowing Zarqawi and helping suppress the Sunni insurgency in Iraq in 2006.